 Recreation, Culture & Entertainment

 Indiana is a key leader in manufacturing and is one of the largest steel producing states.
 The state ranks fifth in total sales and shipments of pharmaceutical products in the nation.
-This is largely due to the fact that it is home to the international headquarters and research facilities of pharmaceutical company, Eli Lilly.
+This is largely because it is home to the international headquarters and research facilities of pharmaceutical company, Eli Lilly.
 According to a CEO magazine, in 2011 Indiana was ranked number one in the Midwest and sixth in the country for best places to do business.

 Cost of Living & Taxes

 The cost of living in Indiana is lower than the national average and is ranked the 6th least expensive state.
 Taxes are nearly completely authorized at the state level, although the revenue is used to fund both local and state level government.
 Indiana has a 7% sales tax and has a flat 3.4% state income tax.
-Property tax rates are topped at maximum of 1% of property value.
-The state also has an excise tax that is charged on motor vehicles, alcohol, tobacco, gasoline and other forms of movable property.
+Property tax rates are capped at a maximum of 1% of property value.
+The state also has an excise tax that is charged on motor vehicles, alcohol, tobacco, gasoline, and other forms of movable property.
 Active adults and retirees aged 60 and older can exclude $2,000 from military pensions.
-Social security is not taxed in Indiana but out-of-state pensions are.
+Social security is not taxed in Indiana, but out-of-state pensions are.

 Residents of 55+ communities in Indiana love the great healthcare that the state offers.
-They have a number of nationally recognized hospitals.
-Indiana also possesses lower-than-average nursing home and assisted-living costs.
-The state has high immunization coverage among adolescents and a low incidence of infectious diseases.
+They have several nationally recognized hospitals.
+Indiana also possesses lower-than-average senior care costs.